Step out of the classroom and see your studies come to life!

 GEG / ENV 2918 Introduction to Field Research (3 units)

-Undecided between physical geography, human geography, or environmental studies?
-This week long field course offers the opportunity to experience field research in physical geography, human geography, and environmental studies.
-All students from our various programs come together and take part in this course which hosts up to 75 students at Camp Awacamenj mino in the Gatineau Hills near Ottawa.
-You will spend time in nature, work with instruments and learn many different field techniques, connect with your cohort and possibly make lasting friendships.
+Experience this week-long field course, where you will learn a variety of field research techniques in physical geography, human geography, and environmental studies.
+All students from our different programs come together to take part in this course, which hosts up to 75 students at Camp Awacamenj Mino in the Gatineau Hills near Ottawa.
+You will spend time in nature and nearby communities, work with various field instruments, connect with your cohort and your professors, and make lasting friendships!

 Information: Please contact Sonia Wesche.